-Tom began refereeing in 2010 in the National Leagues and has been involved in 217 games in the Premiership, including 127 as referee and 67 as Television Match Official (TMO); three of these were Premiership finals.
-He has also officiated at four Champions Cup finals in 2018, 2021, 2022 and 2023.
+Tom began refereeing in 2010 in the National Leagues and has been involved in over 250 games in the Premiership, 135 as referee and 75 as Television Match Official (TMO); four of these were Premiership Finals.
+He also officiated at four Heineken Champions Cup Finals in 2018, 2021, 2022 and 2023.

-His first experience at international level came in a November 2016 meet between Romania and Tonga, and he’s officiated in 48 Tests in total, 16 in the Six Nations and eight in the Rugby World Cup this year.
+His first experience at international level came in a November 2016 meet between Romania and Tonga, and he’s officiated in 48 Tests in total, 16 in the Six Nations and eight in the 2023 Rugby World Cup.

 "However, the pressure and scrutiny I came under after the Rugby World Cup final, along with a torrent of criticism and abuse online, has helped to reaffirm that this is the right decision for me at this point in my life.
 While it’s a privilege to be at the heart of some of the sport’s most iconic moments, the increasing levels of vitriol, when the demands and expectation are so high, have led me to this moment.